Patapon 2 gets remastered for PS4 on January 30

 The original version of Patapon 2 came out for Sony’s first portable console in 2008.
 Like its predecessor, it has players controlling an army by using buttons to create rhythmic commands.
 The original Patapon got a PS4 remaster in 2018.

 The franchise had more entry, Patapon 3, which came out for the PSP in 2011.
 Sadly, aside from these remasters, the series has been dormant since then.
+But many fans are nostalgic for these games, so Sony can make some money by making them available on a modern platform.

 Patapon 2 Remaster makes the game playable in 4K, which is a big upgrade from the PSP’s 480×272 pixel screen.
 It will cost $15.